En7ity303/youtube-downloader/README.md

 4) Now you need to git clone the pytube library code in its directory (git clone https://github.com/pytube/pytube.git)

-5) Now you need to activate the python virtual  environment (source "put here the venv dyrectori location"/bin/activate)
+5) Now you need to activate the python virtual  environment (source "put here the venv directory location"/bin/activate)

-6) now you need to install the pytube library on the python venv, got with your terminal in the pytube directory and use the command "python3 -m pip install ."
+6) now you need to install the pytube library on the python venv, go with your terminal in the pytube directory and use the command "python3 -m pip install ."

 7) now you are ready to execute the python script, go with you terminal in the python script directory and execute it (python3 main.py)
 ------------